ghasemii0/thirdWeekProject/README.md

 * Run the application

-## Specs
+## Specs:

-Spec: The program returns a range of numbers from 0 to the users inputted number
+* The program returns a range of numbers from 0 to the users inputted number
-Input: "4"
+* Input: "4"
-Output: "0, 1, 2, 3, 4"
+* Output: "0, 1, 2, 3, 4"
-Then changes 1 to "Beep!", 2 to "Boop!"  and 3 to "I'm sorry, Dave.
+* Then changes 1 to "Beep!", 2 to "Boop!"  and 3 to "I'm sorry, Dave.
 I'm afraid I can't do that." and shows on the screen;

-input: "14"
+* input: "14"
-Output: "0, Beep!, Boop!, I'm sorry, Dave.
+* Output: "0, Beep!, Boop!, I'm sorry, Dave.
 I'm afraid I can't do that., 4, 5, 6, 7, 8, 9, Beep!, Beep!, Boop!, I'm sorry, Dave.
 I'm afraid I can't do  that., Beep!"

-input: "1"
+* input: "1"
-Output: "0, Beep!"
+* Output: "0, Beep!"

 ## Support and contact details